2000 Houston Astros season: June—July

 Enron Field interior, roof open (left), and exterior (right).

 The Astros hit five home runs on June 14 to power an 8–4 win over Colorado, including back-to-back-to-back home runs from Alou, Hidalgo, and Tony Eusebio.
 It was Alou's second of the evening.
 Meanwhile, Bagwell also homered.

-At Pacific Bell Park on June 16, Biggio registered his 6.630th at bat during a contest versus the San Francisco Giants to most past José Cruz for most in franchise history.
+At Pacific Bell Park on June 16, Biggio registered his 6.630th at bat during a contest versus the San Francisco Giants to surpass José Cruz for most in franchise history.

 Wagner was placed on the 15-day DL on June 21 due to a flexor tendon strain in his left elbow and would require season-ending surgery.
 His velocity notably reduced, Wagner was 2–4 with a 6.18 earned run average (ERA) over 28 games.
 The Astros recalled right-hander José Cabrera from the AAA New Orleans Zeyphers.

 On June 26 at Arizona Diamondbacks, Biggio singled for his 1,938th hit to pass Cruz for most in franchise history.

 Starting July 9, Eusebio authored a 24-game hitting streak to set a club record, surpassing the record of 23-games shared by Art Howe in 1981 and by Luis Gonzalez in 1997.
 That July 9 game, Lima halted a 13-game personal losing streak during a 9–6 victory over the Kansas City Royals.
 Lance Berkman homered twice, Alou homered and Bill Spiers doubled twice and tripled.

 However, Eusebio's streak was unusual in that, as a backup catcher and pinch hitter it spanned 54 days, ending on August 28.
 The fifth longest by a catcher since 1900, he batted .409 during the streak, raising his on-base plus slugging percentage (OPS) from .643 to .809.
 It stood as the Astros' club record until 2004 when it was broken by Jeff Kent.

 MLB All-Star Game

 Reynolds, an Astros' five-time Opening Day starter, received his only career MLB All-Star selection, held at Turner Field, and was also the Astros' lone representative.
 He had already turned in a number of quality seasons, including 70–53 W–L with a 3.73 ERA over the previous five years while leading the pitching staff on three NL Central division title winners.
 In 2000, the batting order featured multiple viable candidates with copious offensive output; however, only Reynolds gained selection.
 As of the All-Star break, he was 6–6 with a 4.59 ERA; meanwhile, the Astros were and 21 games behind in the division.

-However, a second Astro missed the opportunity to join Reynolds as an All-Star: After being struck on the head by an errant fastball from Clemens on July 8, Mike Piazza had to forego the contest, and, to replace him, NL manager Bobby Cox sought Astros' rookie catcher Mitch Meluskey.
+A second Astro narrowly missed the opportunity to join Reynolds as an All-Star: After being struck on the head by an errant fastball from Clemens on July 8, Mike Piazza had to forego the contest.
+To replace Piazza, NL manager Bobby Cox sought Astros' rookie catcher Mitch Meluskey.
 However, Cox was unable to contact Meluskey, who was vacationing on South Padre Island; instead, he chose the Cubs' Joe Girardi to replace Piazza.